tutek1/DTLabs/02_Player/lab02.md

     velocity = direction * speed
 ```
 > aside negative
-> Mind that, we can use the whole `direction` vector multiplied with speed and set it directly to `velocity` instead of doing it per axis.
+> Mind that we can use the whole `direction` vector multiplied with speed and set it directly to `velocity` instead of doing it per axis.

 ### Rotation Correction
 Try to play the game and see how it handles.
-You might notice that, while you are moving everything seems to work fine.
+You might notice that while you are moving everything seems to work fine.
 Once you stop moving though, the player rotates back to face the `+Z-axis`.
 If we look at the implementation of our `_rotate_player()` function, you might notice the culprit.

-When we are not moving the `angle` variable is always set to `-PI`.
+When we are not moving, the `angle` variable is set to `-PI`.
 That is why the player always rotates to face the `+Z-axis`.
 The fix is straightforward.
-We will simply not rotate the player, if they are not moving.
+We will simply not rotate the player, if they are stationary.
 You can do that by adding the following line at the start of the `_rotate_player()` function:
 ```GDScript
 if abs(velocity.x) < 0.01 and abs(velocity.z) < 0.01: return
 ```

 > aside positive
 > A few notes to the line above:
-> 1. The constant `0.01` is just an arbitrarily small number, since comparing float number directly with `== 0` does not work due to their imprecise nature.
+> 1. The constant `0.01` is just an arbitrarily small number, since comparing float number directly with `== 0` does not always work due to their imprecise nature.
-> 2. We need use the absolute value of the velocity.
-If we didn't the problem would still be present when moving in the negative axes.
+> 2. We need to use the absolute value of the velocity.
+If we didn't, the problem would still be present when moving in the direction of negative axes (speed of `-1` still means the player is moving).

 ### Speed Correction
-You might have or might have not noticed, that moving diagonally is faster than moving in just one direction.
+You might not have noticed, that moving diagonally is **faster** than moving in just one direction.
 The code for movement looks correct, so where is the problem?

 ![](img/DirectionNormalize.png)
 Looking at this image we can see
 - vector `a` = negative Z-axis input
 - vector `b` = positive X-axis input
 - vector `c` = `a`+`b`, which we are doing in code
-- vector `d` = our ideal `direcion` vector
+- vector `d` = our ideal `direction` vector

 The problem should be apparent right now.
-While we are moving only in one direction the `direction` vector has the length of `1`, but when moving diagonally the `direction` vector has the length of `√2`.
+While we are moving only in one direction, the `direction` vector has the length of `1`, but when moving diagonally the summed up `direction` vector has the length of `√2`.
 To fix this we will simply **normalize** the `direction` vector before we set it to velocity.

 ```GDScript
 direction = direction.normalized()